-RDNsorRDs, and NDTRs or DTRs, are nowable to utilize an internet-enabled smartphone to log their CPEU activities immediately upon completion.
+RDs and DTRs are now able to utilize an internet-enabled smartphone to log their CPEU activities immediately upon completion.
 Additional functions of the app include the ability to complete quizzes from the Journal of the Academy of Nutrition and Dietetics, as well as updating one's profile and even paying the annual registration maintenance fee.
 Practitioners can download the MyCDRGo app from either the Apple App Store or the Google Play store, or by visiting the following website from any smartphone: cdrnet.org/mycdrgo